-The United States will not seek the death penalty against Omar Ahmed Khadr or any other of the nine Guantanamo Bay prisoners who have been charged with war crimes up to now.
+The United States did not seek the death penalty against Omar Ahmed Khadr or any other of the nine Guantanamo Bay prisoners who have been charged with war crimes.

-The charges were formally approved by the Pentagon on 24 April 2007 and his trial before a Guanatnamo military commission is set to begin in August 2007
+The charges were formally approved by the Pentagon on 24 April 2007 and his trial before a Guantanamo military commission was set to begin in August 2007.

-The jurisdiction of the military commissions for foreign citizens in the war on terror is based on the President's determination of July 30, 2005 that Omar Khadr is subject to his Military Order of November 13, 2001.
+The jurisdiction of the military commissions for foreign citizens in the war on terror is based on the President's determination from 30 July 2005 that Omar Khadr is subject to his Military Order from 13 November 2001.

 A lawsuit brought by Khadr and Hamdan (see "related cases") to challenge the legality of their trials by a military commission was rejected by the US Supreme Court on 30 April 2007.

 Under the new 2006 Military Commissions Act, coerced testimony is allowed and no one subject to such trials "may invoke Geneva Conventions as a source of rights."

 In May 2007, Khadr fired his US military and civilian lawyers and asked to be represented by Canadian lawyers of his choice.
 However, the rules for the military commissions prevent foreign lawyers from being the lead attorneys in war crimes trials.